 “There are so many desserts and they all look good…”.

 “All my favorite foods seem to be at parties.”

 True, parties and celebrations may be loaded with temptations and oftentimes offer all the “fun” foods that you may be regulating or serving with a strategy at home.

 While you or your child may feel that attending a party is a lost cause when managing the balance of healthy eating during festive events, there are some strategies that can be useful in approaching the party scene.

-Strategies for Eating Party Snacks
+Strategies for Eating at a Party

 Here are some approaches to think about before you get on the party eating circuit: